wilbertbw/chatroom/README.md

-# Chatroom
+# Real-Time Chatroom

-A chatroom for multiple users to interact, built with Go, React.js, and JavaScript.
+A real-time chatroom for multiple users to interact, built with Go, React.js, and JavaScript.